At some point, anyone working with a website is bound to ask one big question: What keywords do I rank for?

 Furthermore, the SERP competitors tool gives the opportunity to go back in time and see the top 100 search results for each of the keywords you are tracking in your projects.

 Just pick a keyword you want to analyze, select the search region and set a data range via the calendar.
 As a result, you’ll see the ranking dynamics of the top 100 websites ranking for the keyword.

-With this data, you can get an instant understanding of how stable each keyword SERP is, who the strongest players are, how often results move around and who the new players are.
-On top of that, you get additional data on each website such as Moz Domain Authority, Alexa rank and total number of backlinks that gives you a quick, overall understanding of who you are going up against.
+With this data, you can get an instant understanding of how stable each keyword SERP is, who the strongest players are, how often results move around, and who the new players are.
+On top of that, you get additional data on each website such as Domain Trust, Alexa rank, and total number of backlinks that gives you a quick, overall understanding of who you are going up against.

 Summing up, there’s plenty of data you can get in SE Ranking besides keywords and competitors that allows you to put together the perfect organic and paid search campaign.
 Plus, the Customer Success Team is always ready to lend you a helping hand if you need a nudge in the right direction.